retail-ai-inc/bean/docs/README.md

 ---
 **helpers.IsFilesExistInDirectory(dir string, filesToCheck []string)**
-- This function will check a file(s) is exist in a specific diretory or not.
+> `IsFilesExistInDirectory` function will check a file(s) is exist in a specific diretory or not.
 If you pass multiple files into `filesToCheck` slice then this function will chcek the existence of all those files.
 If one of the file doesn't exist, it will return `false`.

 example:
 ```